64kramsystem/personal_notes/topics/mysql.md

 ### ALTER TABLE

 As of 8.0.25, the `INSTANT` algorithm doesn't work if there are MVI indexes on the table.

+#### Performance

+Adding/dropping an index to a table, even if very large, didn't have any impact when the table was not actively used.

 #### Observe progress